Canada–United States relations: Sports

 Several major sports that are popular in the United States have origins in or influences from Canada, such as basketball, which was invented by Canadian-American James Naismith.
-Other sports show similarities between the two nations' histories as well as their ongoing relationship; for example, Canadian football is similar to American football, but the Canadian Football League restricts the number of American players that can participate in order to ensure a more Canadian product.
+Other sports show similarities between the two nations' histories as well as their ongoing relationship; for example, Canadian football is similar to American football, but the Canadian Football League restricts the number of American players that can participate to ensure a more Canadian product.
 During the second Trump presidency, sports have become a way for bilateral tensions to be contested, with fans of each country more frequently booing the national anthem of the other country before games.

-The early history and formation of North American baseball deeply involves both nations.
+The early history and formation of North American baseball were deeply involved with both nations.
 American migrants played a role in expanding the presence of baseball in Canada, and due to the difficulty of long-distance travel, provincial Canadian teams often played against neighboring American regions rather than against each other.

 Traditionally, high-level American hockey development often involved players participating in Canadian competitions, which were of a higher caliber.
 In the 21st century, American teams have reached greater parity with Canadian teams both at the international level and in the National Hockey League.

+In 2026, the two nations (along with Mexico) co-hosted the FIFA World Cup.

 Tourism

-Following the Trump administration's tariffs and rhetoric in 2025, Tourism Economics expects travel from Canada to the United States to decline by 20 percent this year, a decline that will be felt most severely in border states like New York and Michigan, as well as popular tourist destinations like California, Nevada and Florida.
+Following the Trump administration's tariffs and rhetoric in 2025, Tourism Economics expects travel from Canada to the United States to decline by 20 percent this year, a decline that will be felt most severely in border states like New York and Michigan, as well as popular tourist destinations like California, Nevada, and Florida.